davelunt/NemaTree/README.md

 The workflow is controlled by editing the `config.yaml` file in the config directory

 Decide if you (a) wish to add new sequences to a RKN rRNA phylogeny or (b) wish a phylogenetic analysis of the reference alignment that represents the diversity of Meloidogyne species.
+NB if you are using the supplied reference alignment a phylogeny is already provided in the `results` directory.

 ## Prepare the environment